 - You don’t need to worry about things like product reviews.

-- Some of the policy changes Amazon has made make retail arbitrage more difficult than it used to be.
+- Some of the policy changes Amazon has made in recent years make retail arbitrage more difficult than it used to be.

-Another option is to buy products wholesale and sell them on Amazon.
+Another option is to buy products from wholesale distributors and sell them on Amazon.
 This approach is somewhat of a cross between private label and retail arbitrage.

-Like the retail arbitrage approach, you won’t be creating your own brand or your own products.
-Instead, you will be selling other existing products.
+Like with the retail arbitrage approach, you won’t be creating your own brand or your own products.
+Instead, you’ll be selling existing products.

-But like the private label approach, if you find a few successful products you may be able to sell them over and over again for a long period of time.
+But as with the private label approach, if you find a few successful products, you may be able to sell them over and over again for a long period of time.

 The key is to find the products that you can buy at the right price to sell on Amazon for a profit.

 You can learn more about wholesaling, and hear a success story, on this episode of The Side Hustle Show.

 Selling items purchased at wholesale can also present some of the same challenges as retail arbitrage.
 In order to sell a product, you need to get approval from Amazon to sell in that product category.
 Getting approval can be difficult sometimes.

 - Make money from products that other sellers are overlooking.